All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Z-axis Lead Screws

 First, you need to wipe these screws.
 The cloth will have to be thrown away afterward.
-P1S has three lead screws.
+The P1S has three lead screws.
 Left, right, and in the middle of the back wall.

 Моя помилка. Забагато змазки